 Butch Trucks died on January 24, 2017 in an apparent suicide from a gunshot wound to the head at the age of 69.

 Butch Trucks, a founding member of The Allman Brothers Band, tragically died the night of January 24 in West Palm Beach, Florida.
 His wife, four children, four grandchildren and all of the remainder of the Allman Brothers Band, their families and Road Crew survive Butch.
 The Trucks and Allman Brothers Band families request all of Butch’s friends and fans to please respect our privacy at this time of sadness for our loss.
 Butch will play on in our hearts forever.

 The Freight Train, family and crew are greatly saddened by the passing of our leader and friend Butch Trucks.
 He will be missed terribly.

-Gregg Allman, 69, took to social media to mourn his friend and bandmember.
+Gregg Allman, who passed away 4 months later, took to social media to mourn his friend and bandmember.
 “I’m heartbroken.
 I’ve lost another brother and it hurts beyond words.
 Butch and I knew each other since we were teenagers and we were bandmates for over 45 years.
 He was a great man and a great drummer and I’m going to miss him forever.
 Rest In Peace Brother Butch.”